-The Corporation has adopted a policy governing the treatment of an independent director's equity on retirement where the director resigns and has a minimum of two continuous years of service as a director of the Corporation as of the date of resignation, and who provides written notice of resignation at least one fiscal quarter prior to the effective date of resignation to the Board Chair and the CEO (or the CEO in the case of a resignation by the Board Chair).
-In such circumstances, all DSUs and RSUs granted to the director in respect of the year of resignation will be pro-rated to the date of retirement and all unvested RSUs held by the director will continue to vest and be paid out for a three-year period following the effective date of resignation.
-All outstanding DSUs will vest in accordance with the terms of the DSU Plan.
+The Corporation has adopted a policy governing the treatment of an independent director's equity on retirement, which provides that all DSUs granted to the director in respect of the year of resignation will vest and be paid out in accordance with the terms of the DSU Plan and all unvested RSUs held by the director will continue to vest and be paid out for a three-year period following the effective date of resignation.
 See "Appendix B - Summary of DSU Plan, Option Plan and RSU Plans".